Stand up for southeast alaska fishing families

 The Wild Fish Conservancy (WFC) sued the National Marine Fisheries Service (NMFS) over NMFS’ 2019 Biological Opinion (BiOp), which is the document that provides Endangered Species Act coverage to all Southeast Alaska’s salmon fisheries.
 The Court found the BiOp to be inadequate on a number of counts that are largely technical, or process related.
 NMFS is currently revising the BiOp, which includes the Incidental Take Statement essential to open a fishery that may impact an endangered species.

 Rather than wait for the revisions, the WFC requested that the court suspend the Incidental Take Statement for the Southeast troll fishery and the prey enhancement program established to assist critical Puget Sound Chinook stocks and SRKW.
 The WFC targeted the Southeast Alaska troll fishery— a small boat, hook and line fishery that operates hundreds of miles away—and ignored higher impact fisheries operating in SRKW’s habitat.
-Even more astonishing, the WFC ignored the industrial toxins, water pollution, noise disturbance, and vessel traffic in SRKW’s habitat that are the widely recognized as major threats to the orcas’ recovery.
+Even more astonishing, the WFC ignored the industrial toxins, water pollution, noise disturbance, and vessel traffic in SRKW’s habitat that are widely recognized as major threats to the orcas’ recovery.
 The WFC’s goals appear to be aimed at closing hatcheries, closing sustainable commercial fisheries, and raising money by filing misguided and deceptive lawsuits regardless of impact on orcas or people.

 The Magistrate Judge did not accept the WFC request to close the hatchery prey enhancement program but did recommend vacating the Incidental Take Statement for the troll fishery.
 As a result, trollers face the very real possibility of losing their 2023 salmon season.
 The impact of losing the troll fishery will be devastating for trollers, their families, and the Southeast Alaska economy—while providing no meaningful benefits to SRKW.